immatte/Gromeal-2.0/README.md

 - Make sure you understand how each table is constructed.
 In your MySQL console, you can run `use gromeal;` and then `describe users;` or `describe plans;` or `describe recipes;` or `describe list;` to see the structure of the students table.

+- For testing reasons, a data sample of 500 recipes was extracted from the API Spoonacular and are being used directly from '\client\public\test\random.json'.
+However, the function Spoonacular is already built in file '\client\src\views\Spoonacular.js' but currently deactivated.

+### Views and Components in Frontend(client)

+- We are using React-Context for this project, most of the variables and functions are being imported from file '\client\src\components\RecipesContext.js'

+- The file App.js is the parent from all the views(.js) and some of the helpers(.js) and components(.js).
+The rest of the components and helpers are imported directly into the views which are children from App

 ### Development

 - Run `npm start` in project directory (my-express-app) to start the Express server on port 5000
 - In another terminal, do `cd client` and run `npm start` to start the client in development mode with hot reloading in port 3000.